Book review: Internet, Mail, and Mixed-Mode Surveys: The Tailored Design Method

 My answer: lots.
 When I got my copy of this latest edition (pre-ordered, based on avidly reading and re-reading the two previous editions), I went through it marking only the most crucial points that I knew I would definitely need to think about for my book on surveys.
 Then I went back and challenged myself: is this point absolutely essential for the busy user experience practitioner?
 The result of this two-step process: a host of markers.

-If you’re still with me, you probably have another question: “If this book is that good, why are you writing another one?”
+If you’re still with me, you probably have another question: “If this book is that good, did you write another one?”

 Even though the book is over 500 pages long, it doesn’t cover the entire survey process.
 Dillman and his co-authors assume that:

 So there are some aspects missing that we probably ought to think about it – and also, we don’t all have time to read that much.
-So I’m still working on my (much shorter) book.
+So I think there is a place for my own, much shorter, book.